ash47/physgun/README.md

 # How do I access the spawn menu?
  - Hold Q while in physgun mode

+# How do I delete stuff
+ - You can undo things (in the order you spawned them) by pressing Z while in physgun mode

 ###How do I make it admin only?###
  - There are four permission settings in `server/physgun_init.lua`, these control who is allowed to pickup certain things
   - `pickupVehiclesRequiresPermission`